Aparados da Serra

 About Aparados da Serra

 Aparados da Serra National Park preserves spectacular canyon landscapes where Brazil's southern plateau abruptly meets the coastal lowlands.
-Located on the border of Rio Grande do Sul and Santa Catarina, the park encompasses 13,141 hectares of dramatic escarpments, deep gorges, and diverse Atlantic Forest ecosystems.
-The centerpiece is Itaimbezinho Canyon, a stunning geological feature stretching 5.8 kilometers with near-vertical walls reaching 720 meters high.
+Located on the border of Rio Grande do Sul and Santa Catarina, the park encompasses 10,250 hectares of dramatic escarpments, deep gorges, and diverse Atlantic Forest ecosystems.
+[1] The centerpiece is Itaimbezinho Canyon, a stunning geological feature stretching approximately 5.8 kilometers with near-vertical walls reaching up to 720 meters high.
 The park's name refers to the aparados (prepared or cut) appearance of the canyon walls, as if carved deliberately from the landscape.
-The area represents a critical transition zone between highland Araucaria forests and coastal Atlantic rainforests, supporting exceptional biodiversity including numerous endemic species.
+The area represents a critical transition zone between highland Araucaria forests and coastal Atlantic rainforests, supporting exceptional biodiversity.

 Wildlife Ecosystems

 Aparados da Serra harbors a rich diversity of wildlife, including several endangered species.
-Notable mammals include the puma (Puma concolor), maned wolf (Chrysocyon brachyurus), and the endangered red-spectacled amazon parrot (Amazona pretrei).
-The park is also home to numerous bird species, making it a popular destination for birdwatchers.
-Black-and-white hawk-eagles, vinaceous-breasted parrots, and the endangered red-spectacled parrot can be spotted here.
+The park supports at least 143 bird species and 48 mammal species.
+[1] Notable mammals include the puma (Puma concolor) and maned wolf (Chrysocyon brachyurus).
+The park is also a stronghold for the red-spectacled amazon parrot (Amazona pretrei), a threatened species found on plateau grasslands and forest edges.
+The canyon slopes host the neotropical otter, ocelot, and brown howler monkey.
 The region also supports various amphibians and reptiles, many of which are endemic to the southern Brazilian highlands.

 Flora Ecosystems